datapfranc/datapfranc.github.io-src/content/BRD_loading_redshift.md

       * Dense storage suited for large data workloads based on HDD storage: **DS1** & **DS2** (both have same storage but DS2 has more RAM/CPU) with different sizes (xlarge and 8xlarge)
       * Dense compute suited for performance intensive workloads based on SDD storage: **DC1** with different size (large and 8xlarge)
   - Cluster type (single or multiple nodes)
-  - Some other advanced parameters like type of Platform (EC2-Classic and EC2-VPC), Encryption, CloudWatch alarm, ...(more info here).
+  - Some other advanced parameters like type of Platform (EC2-Classic and EC2-VPC), Encryption, CloudWatch alarm, etc.
   - **IAM role** associated with the cluster
       * Here we set the role explained in pre-requisite that lets Redshift accessing S3 in read-only

 I do not provide more details configuration info, but overall the AWS and Redshift web UI is very clear and user friendly and things are easily configured straight from the web app!
-It takes 1 or 2 minutes to create and laucnh your Cluster... pretty cool stuff!!
+It takes 1 or 2 minutes to create and launch your Cluster... pretty cool stuff!!

 Finally before being able to connect to the cluster, we need to configure authorization by defining a [security group](http://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-authorize-cluster-access.html).
 Different parameters like protocol, port range and connecting IP inbound rules need to be set and vary slightly depending on the type of platform created earlier (either a classic or a VPC).

 At this stage, we can finally connect to the Cluster using various client like the terminal-based [psql](http://www.postgresql.org/docs/8.4/static/app-psql.html) or any GUI like SQuirreL SQL or Workbench/J.  The connection details to provide are the host (the endpoint defined previously), the userid (our master username), the port and the database name we decided to use.